Work in Canada

 By now you may have some idea of where you are planning to live and work in Canada.
 This is one of the most important steps to consider as it will help narrow down over 80 different visa or immigration program choices.
 Once you know where you want to settle down, you can also start looking for jobs in Canada.
 Having a job before you immigrate will also eliminate the stress of trying to find a job once you land, and will allow you to focus on more important things.

 Step 2: Make Sure Your Qualifications Are Recognized

-In order to live and work in Canada as a social worker, you will need to have your foreign qualifications accredited and ensure that it is recognised in Canada.
-An Educational Credential Assessment (ECA) confirms that your degree, diploma or certificate is both valid and equal to Canadian standards.
+In order to live and work in Canada as a social worker, you will need to have your foreign qualifications accredited and ensure that it is recognized in Canada.
+An Educational Credential Assessment (ECA) confirms that your degree, diploma, or certificate is both valid and equal to Canadian standards.
 This is vital as it will allow you to claim those coveted PR points and may also be requested by your employer and the Canadian immigration services.
 Below is a list of designated organizations that are permitted to do your assessment:

 - Comparative Education Service - University of Toronto School of Continuing Studies;